denten-books/plain-text/1-device.md

 challenge of "proper" interpretation.
 But, like the other, less exacting, mechanisms of comprehension, the pianola can break too.
 Wittgenstein explains in the early passages of *Philosophical Grammar*: "Aren't our sentences parts of a mechanism?
 As in a pianola?
-But suppose it is in bad condition?
-[@wittgenstein_philosophical_1974, 10]"  "The sentences that we utter have a particular purpose," Wittgenstein elaborates:
+But suppose it is in bad condition?"[@wittgenstein_philosophical_1974, 10] "The sentences that we utter have a particular purpose," Wittgenstein elaborates:

 > They are to produce certain effects.
 They are parts of a mechanism, perhaps
 > a psychological mechanism, and the words of the sentences are also parts of